ArnavJoshi14/handtracking-steering-wheel/README.md

 ## Notes
 ---
-This is a fun personal experiment — it won't work in every game.
+* This is a fun personal project — it might not work in every game.

-Make sure your game accepts keyboard inputs for driving.
+* Make sure your game accepts keyboard inputs for driving.